November 25, 2024

 Keep meticulous records of every interaction.
 This includes the date and time of the call, the name of the person you spoke with, the phone number they called from, and a summary of the conversation.
 Save any voicemails.
 If they send any letters or emails, keep copies of those as well.
 Thorough documentation is crucial.
 If you decide to dispute the debt or if the matter escalates, these records will be invaluable.
 Think of it as building your case file from the very first contact.
 The California Department of Justice recommends keeping detailed records in all debt collection situations.
 This documentation can also be helpful if you decide to consult with a lawyer.

-Is the Call Legitimate?
+Is This Debt Collection Call Legitimate?

 Not all debt collection calls are legitimate.
 Unfortunately, scammers exist, and they often target those already facing financial challenges.
 Knowing how to spot a scam can save you time, money, and stress.